|Accounting for financial instruments has been deemed the highest

 - Hedge Accounting (FASB)

-Note that the IASB no longer classifies the Financial Instrument Project as a Memorandum of Understanding issue and houses information under its project page for IFRS 9: Financial Instruments (replacement of IAS 39).
+Note that the IASB no longer classifies the Financial Instrument Project as a Memorandum of Understanding issue.

 |AICPA Guidance and Advocacy Releases